aws-samples/aws-robomaker-jetbot-ros/README.md

 #### 2. Configure AWS region

-Run the following command in your Robomaker enviroment, change the <Region you are Using> for the region you are deploying this sample
+Run the following command in your Robomaker enviroment, change the "<Region you are Using>" for the region you are deploying this sample

  ```bash
     aws configure set default.region $<Region you are Using>